-in both his large-scale murals and canvases, hendrik beikirch – also known as ecb – depicts the personal and the private, portraits that tell a story.
+in both his large-scale murals and canvases, hendrik beikirch – also known as ecb – depicts portraits that tell a story.

-instead of illustrating famous people, he draws attention to those who have a magnetic personality or some other recognized value, characters who become all the more interesting because they remain anonymous.
+he draws attention to those who have a magnetic personality or some other recognizable value, characters who become all the more interesting because they remain anonymous.

-these is no one specific, and therefore they remain just recognizable.
+there is no one specific, therefore they remain just recognizable.

-the anonymity of the portraits is what is of interest, associations with individuals accessed from the mass are being opened.
+the anonymity of the portraits is what is of interest, associations with individuals accessed from the masses are being opened.

 everyone has something special, a little different from the next.

-a slightly different shade of color, in black and white, a personage as any other, but still themselves.
+a slightly different shade of gray, a personage as any other, but still themselves.

 the portraits on the walls represent both the people behind them and those who populate the streets.

 a peculiarity in the appearance of outdoor space is formed by his tendency to create perspectively distorted portraits in the fictional work series.